We are now accepting applications for the 2024/2025 academic year

 Program Availability: Fall 2024 Term

-Open
+Canadian Applicants: Open

 In the Construction Technology and Management program, you will learn how to plan, coordinate, and manage construction projects from inception to completion.
 Learn about building materials, drawings and specifications, and the construction process.
-Develop practical skills by preparing estimates of the cost of materials, labour, site overhead, and start-up costs for residential construction projects.
+Develop practical skills by preparing estimates of the cost of materials, labour, site overhead, and start-up costs for residential and commercial construction projects.

-You will also visit construction sites and take courses in construction law and contract documents, drafting fundamentals, and construction surveying.
+You will also visit construction sites and take courses in construction law and contract documents, AutoCAD, and construction surveying.
 Gain real-life experience in the construction industry and build your network while you complete your on-job training.
 By the time you graduate, you will be ready to start your career at an administrative or middle management level.

 Graduates with two years of appropriate work experience can apply for registration with Island Technology Professionals (ITP), which can lead to certification as a Construction Technician.
 The Canadian Construction Association has a Gold Seal certification program for superintendents, estimators, and project managers for more experienced graduates.